KIT-CMS/Excalibur/README.md

 ### Requirements
 This framework needs:
-- python > 2.6
+- python >= 2.6
-- boost
+- boost >= 1.50
-- ROOT
+- ROOT >= 5.34
 - GCC compiler

-All that is most easily provided by installing CMSSW alongside:
+All that is most easily provided by installing CMSSW alongside and taking the offline jet corrections from there (in CondFormats):
 ```
 cmsrel CMSSW_7_2_0
 cd CMSSW_7_2_0/src
 cmsenv
+git cms-addpkg CondFormats/JetMETObjects
 cd ../..
+ln -s CMSSW_7_2_0/src/CondFormats
 ```
-Alternatiely, all these tools can also be installed independently or taken from the system.
+Alternatively, all these requirements can also be installed independently or taken from the system.

 ### Installation
 The framework comes in 4 layers: